Anniepoo/identity/README.md

 ---

 If your user doesn't have access to the page, they will be directed to an error page.
-See the error section for the default no-access page.
+See the error section of `library(identity/identity) for the default no-access page.
 If you would like to create your own status page, copy this code and ensure it's loaded **after** the identity pack is loaded.